Kiran7007/Interview-Preparation/docs/android.md

 - Use `derivedStateOf` only when it reduces meaningful invalidations.
 - Avoid passing changing state through large subtrees when only a small child needs it.
 - Measure before optimizing.

 ---

+## How do you avoid unnecessary recomposition?

+The most common mistake is reading state too high in the composable tree.

+Rule: Move state down to the composable that actually needs it.

+Also:

+- Use immutable UI models.
+- Annotate models with `@Immutable` / `@Stable` when appropriate.
+- Use `remember` for expensive calculations.
+- Use `derivedStateOf` for derived values.
+- Use `key()` inside LazyColumn.
+- Hoist state only when multiple composables need it.

+---